s4yhii/s4yhii.github.io/_posts/2025-08-30-Tickets-popcorn-please.md

 ## Summary

-The ticketing platform exposed two critical flaws in its web application:
+The platform exposed two critical flaws:

-An unauthenticated invoice API that returned Base64-encoded PDF receipts when given only a bookingId and email, allowing enumeration of customers’ tickets.
+1. **Unauthenticated invoice API.** Given only a bookingId, it returned Base64‑encoded PDF receipts, enabling enumeration and ticket misuse.

-A frontend that implemented AES-CBC encryption with hardcoded key and IV in main.js, enabling attackers to decrypt, modify, and re-encrypt sensitive request payloads like session IDs, ticket orders, and refunds.
+2. **Client‑side AES with hard‑coded secrets.** The frontend used AES‑CBC with a static key and IV in main.js, allowing decryption, modification, and re‑encryption of sensitive request payloads (sessions, tickets, concessions, refunds) with no integrity protection.

-Together, these issues could have allowed attackers to exfiltrate customer PII, enumerate active tickets, and manipulate order flows.
-Once I confirmed the vulnerability, I stopped testing and reported the issues responsibly.
+Together, these issues could leak personal information, enumerate active tickets, forge or alter orders, and abuse refund flows.
+Once I confirmed the impact, I stopped testing and reported it responsibly

-## Lessons Leardned
+## Lessons Learned

-- Never trust the client for security.
-Cryptographic operations and secrets should live on the server, not in JavaScript.
+- **Never trust the client for security.** Cryptographic operations and secrets should live on the server, not in JavaScript.

-- Use integrity checks.
-Encrypted blobs must be signed (e.g., HMAC, AEAD) to prevent tampering.
+- **Use integrity checks.** Encrypted blobs must be signed (e.g., HMAC, AEAD) to prevent tampering.

-- Protect sensitive APIs with authentication and authorization.
-A booking receipt is personal data — it should never be accessible unauthenticated.
+- **Protect sensitive APIs with authentication and authorization.** A booking receipt is personal data — it should never be accessible unauthenticated.

-- Avoid predictable identifiers.
-Short, sequential booking codes make brute-forcing feasible; use long, random identifiers.
+- **Avoid predictable identifiers.** Short, sequential booking codes make brute-forcing feasible; use long, random identifiers.

-- Validate and rate-limit aggressively.
-Even “read-only” endpoints can leak massive amounts of data without proper controls.
+- **Avoid security through obscurity**

 ## Timeline